akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 :::warning
 Quantities must be positive integers, between 1 and 2,147,483,647.
-Please note that you cannot associate more than 100 products/product models per one product/product model.
+Using the association type with quantities, please note that you cannot associate more than 100 products/product models per one product/product model.
 :::

 ## Remove associations from a product